Mariners vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have gone 8-8 in games they were listed as the moneyline favorite (winning 50% of those games).
+- The Mariners have won eight of the 16 games they were the moneyline favorite this season (50%).

-- Seattle has gone 7-7 when playing as moneyline favorites with odds of -120 or shorter (50% winning percentage).
+- In games it has played as moneyline favorites with odds of -120 or shorter, Seattle has a record of 7-7 (50%).

-- The implied moneyline probablility for this matchup gives the Mariners a 54.5% chance to win.
+- The implied moneyline probablility in this matchup gives the Mariners a 54.5% chance to win.

-- Seattle has played in 22 games with set over/under, and have combined with opponents to go over the total 12 times (12-9-1).
+- Seattle has combined with opponents to hit the over on the total 12 times this season for a 12-10-1 record against the over/under.

 - The Mariners have had a spread set for only one outing this season, and they did not cover.